Questions & Answers

 Most of my work presents realistic principles, perspectives, and practices from the conventional and the transcendental – how to live with a peaceful heart and a warrior spirit — with our head in the clouds and feet on the ground.
-(Now that I have four grandchildren, the bookstores may finally move my books from the New Age to the Middle Age section in the stores.)
+(Now that I have five grandchildren, the bookstores may finally move my books from the New Age to the Middle Age section in the stores.)

 I love your life purpose book, The Life You Were Born to Live, a guide to finding your life purpose.
 But it doesn't seem to cover anyone born after the year 2000.
 What can you say about these children?

 In the current, 25th Anniversary Edition of The Life You Were Born to Live, I’ve done some significant revisions, increasing the number of life paths (for all those born between 1750 and the present day) from 37 to 45, to include those individuals born after the year 2000, some of whom have new and unusual (mostly single-digit) birth numbers, and I included updated insights into what makes these life paths different, also related to what numerologists refer to as “master numbers.”
 I believe the insights I share, while relatively brief, are original, and help us to understand the challenges and gifts on all our life paths.

 Do you ever recommend other people or resources?

 Don't people need a teacher, guru, or guide to complete the journey?